 In the litigation phase, the lawsuit documents prepared in the pre litigation phase are filed with the court.
 A Lis Pendens (notice of pending action) is also recorded in the county where the property is located.
 The documents are sent to a private process server or the sheriff to serve on the lienholders and owners (“Defendants”.)

 Personal service on a defendant is required.
 However, if a defendant is not able to be served, if there have been sufficient attempts and if it can be shown that either the defendant is avoiding service, has moved to an unknown location, or resides out of state, the court will usually grant a request to serve the defendant by publication.
-Service by publication requires that the summons be published in a newspaper with general circulation in the county where the property is located for a period of five consecutive weeks.
+Service by publication requires that the summons be mailed to the owner at the last known address(es) and be published in a newspaper with general circulation in the county where the property is located for a period of five consecutive weeks.
+Recent case law also requires that the summons and complaint be posted on the property.
 The defendant is considered “served” as of the last date of publication.

 Defendants, whether served personally or by publication, must file a response to the complaint within a set number of days as prescribed in the Colorado Rules of Civil Procedure or risk a default being entered against them.